Quickstart: Azure Cosmos DB for Table library for .NET

 .
 The Bicep templates also deploy a sample web application.azd up

-During the provisioning process, select your subscription and desired location.
+During the provisioning process, select your subscription, desired location, and target resource group.
 Wait for the provisioning process to complete.
 The process can take approximately five minutes.

 Once the provisioning of your Azure resources is done, a URL to the running web application is included in the output.